notrabs/RRCG/Docs/FeatureMatrix.md

 Uses the standard c# operator precendence.
 Will try to pre-calculate constants in C#, but place CV2 chips once necessary.

+Note: There is no short-circuiting similar to the in-game chips.
+Use multiple if's to emulate this behavior.

 ## Bitwise and shift operators

 **Implemented:** `~`, `<<`, `>>`, `&`, `^`, `|`